lucazav/binclass-tools/README.md

 The __binclass-tools__ package makes the following available to you:

-* Powerful interactive charts that simplify the analysis of a binary classifier's performance, including any amounts and costs associated with individual observations.
+* Powerful interactive charts that simplify the analysis of a binary classifier's performance, including calibration and any amounts and costs associated with individual observations.

 * A set of functions that return the values of metrics useful for measuring the performance of a binary classifier, for each threshold value if dependent on it.